Above: NRD's most popular consumer product - the Staticmaster® one inch wide brush (81,216 bytes)

 Do not leave these out for children to play with.
 Nor should you store a Staticmaster near your skin, such as in your shirt or pants pocket, when you are not using it.

 Right: Staticmaster 1-inch brush and marbled blue storage carton.
 Note radiation burn pattern, accumulated over years of updated Polonium-210 cartridges resting inside the lid.
 The pattern corresponds to that of the metal grill over the Polonium-210.
 This brush owned by the owner of Company Seven - coincidentally who made no children (98,265 bytes).

 Click on images to see enlarged view (161,764 bytes).

 In order to protect the brush do not contaminate it by touching it with your fingers or to surfaces that have been contaminated by oils.
-Fingers too emit oils and enzymes that can contaminate the brush, after then anything else you try to clean with a dirty brush will in turn be contaminated.
+Fingers too can emit oils and enzymes that may contaminate the brush, after then anything else you try to clean with a dirty brush will in turn be contaminated.
 So it is good practice to wash your hands before attempting work on optics, film slides or negatives, etc., even better to wear disposable or clean gloves too while working on sensitive items.
 If the brush becomes contaminated then the bristles with an alcohol or mild clear soap solution, do so gently and without pulling the bristles.